 Fly directly into Liberia.
 From here it’s a 30- to 45-minute drive to any of the area’s many beach resorts, especially around the Papagayo Peninsula.
 If you can afford them, the Four Seasons Resort and the Andaz Peninsula Papagayo Resort are standouts.
 Both have excellent children’s programs and tons of activity and tour options.
-Alternatively, Las Catalinas is an entire family-friendly town with condo-style rooms, plus its own beach, multiple pools, and a few restaurants.
+Alternatively, the more affordable Las Catalinas is an entire family-friendly town with several hotels and condo-style rooms, plus its own beach, multiple pools, and a few restaurants.

 DAY 2: Get your bearings & enjoy your resort

 Get to know and enjoy the facilities and activities offered up at your hotel or resort.
 Spend time on the beach or at the pool.
 Build some sand castles or get involved in a pickup game of beach volleyball or soccer.
 In the afternoon, go on a sail and snorkel cruise or stand up paddle boarding.
 If you choose a large resort, check out the children’s program and any scheduled activities or tours that appeal to your family.
 Feel free to adapt the following days’ suggestions accordingly.

 DAY 3: Rafting the Corobicí River

 The whole family will enjoy a rafting tour on the gentle Corobicí River.
 Rios Tropicales offers leisurely trips that are appropriate for all ages, except infants.
 In addition to the slow float and occasional mellow rapids, there’ll be plenty of opportunities to watch birds and other wildlife along the way.
 If you’re here between late September and late February, book a turtle tour at nearby Playa Grande for the evening.
 The whole family will be awestruck by the amazing spectacle of a giant turtle digging a nest and laying her eggs.